tensorflow/tfjs-website/source/tutorials/mnist.md

 ```

 The activation function of the last layer for a classification task is usually a softmax.
 This activation function normalizes the 10-dimensional vector into a probability distribution, which means we have a probability for each of the 10 output classes.

+## A Note about Batch Size

+To take full advantage of the GPU's ability to parallelize computation, we want to batch several inputs together and feed them through the network using a single feed-forward call.

+NOTE: Another reason we batch our computation is that during optimization, we update
+internal parameters (taking a step) only after averaging gradients from several
+examples.
+This helps us avoid taking a step in the wrong direction because of
+an outlier example (e.g. a mislabeled digit).

+To do this, we introduce a tensor of rank D+1 where D is the dimensionality of
+a single input.

+The dimensionality of a single image in this case is [28, 28, 1],
+where the canonical format for images is [rows, columns, depth].
+The image is
+28x28 grayscale image, and thus has a depth of 1.

+We will 64 grayscale images at a time, so the shape of this batch of 64 images
+is [64, 28, 28, 1] (the batch is always the outer-most dimension).

+*Note: Notice that the inputShape in the config of the conv2d did not specify the batch size (64).
+Configs are agnostic of batch size, to remain flexible and be able to take arbitrary batch size.*

 ## Training the model